2018 Annual Meeting Highlights

-- Dr. Stephen Goutman, University of Michigan, was awarded the Basic Science Poster Award and Dr. Ted Hyman, Washington University, received the Clinical Poster Award.
+Over 90 abstract submissions were received this year!
+Elaheh Sajjadi, MS, PT, University of Florida, was awarded the Basic Science Poster Award and James Berry, MD, MPH, Massachusetts General Hospital, received the Clinical Poster Award.

 The science symposium featured an update from the NEALS Science Advisory Board and talks by leaders in the fields of ALS/FTD and clinical trial design, including: “Untying the Gordian Knot of ALS and FTD – Should We?”
 Bruce Miller, MD, University of California, San Francisco; "What Should We Do About Cognitive and Behavioral Changes in ALS?"
 Orla Hardiman, BSc, MD, FRCPI, FTCD, MRIA, Trinity College Dublin; and “Innovative Statistical Design and Analysis in ALS” Christopher Coffey, PhD, University of Iowa.